What's hotter than Java?

 Lava is an OpenSource project.
 The Lava sources are managed at

-The new release 0.9.0 of Lava/LavaPE is ready for download finally!
+Release 0.9.4 of Lava/LavaPE is ready for download.

 The demand for new software grows continuously.
 Existing software has to be changed and adapted to new requirements in ever shorter intervals.
 On the other hand, the possibilities to recruit foreign programmers or to increase the number of qualified domestic programmers are limited.
 Rather, we shall be able to cope with this challenge only